Shark Attack Map

-The most dangerous and deadly species of sharks are the great white shark, the tiger shark and the bull shark.
+The most dangerous and deadly species of sharks are the great white shark, the tiger shark and the bull shark, but there are over 400 species of sharks.
 Get details about shark-infested surfing regions.

 The requiem shark, the sand tiger shark, the black tip shark, the narrow tooth shark, the hammerhead shark, the spinner shark and the blue shark complete the list of the 10 most lethal species of underwater predators.